RD-Tarun/RD-Tarun/README.md

 View my research, technical deep-dives, and writeups on [Medium](https://medium.com/@tarunrd77).

-Connect with me on [LinkedIn](https://www.linkedin.com/in/rd-tarun/)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/rd-tarun/).

+Hope you have a great day!